kyamagu/mexopencv/README.markdown

    http://opencv.org/downloads.html
 2. Extract/unpack the archive into a destination of your choosing.
    For example `C:\OpenCV`
 3. Add the `bin` folder containing the DLL files to the system PATH environment variable.
    You should choose the correct binaries depending on your platform and compiler.
 Example `C:\OpenCV\build\x86\vc10\bin`.
 Be careful that the architecture (x86 or x64) should match your MATLAB architecture but not your OS.
-Also VC version (vc9 or vc10) should match the mex setup (and probably MATLAB's internal runtime).
+Also VC version (vc10 or vc11) should match the MEX setup (and probably MATLAB's internal runtime).
 For example, if you're running MATLAB 32-bit in Windows 7 64-bit with Visual Studio 2010 Express, you should use x86 and vc10.
 You might need to reboot for changes to take effect.

 Alternatively, you can build OpenCV from the sources.
 Follow [this tutorial](http://docs.opencv.org/doc/tutorials/introduction/windows_install/windows_install.html#cpptutwindowsmakeown)